BrandonWarrior/WorldWar2Trivia/README.md

 - Timer: Each question is timed to add an element of challenge.

 - Detailed Feedback: After completing the quiz, receive detailed feedback on your answers.

+- How to Play Page: Provides instructions on how to navigate and play the quiz, ensuring users understand the game mechanics.

 ## Technologies used:
 - HTML, CSS: For structuring and styling the quiz interface.